Port Harcourt Ring Road Project: Construction

 The Port Harcourt Ring Road Project Kick-started on Monday 17 July 2023 when the Former Governor of Rivers State Nyesom Wike, performed the Port Harcourt Ring Road flag-off ceremony estimated to cost the State government for the Port Harcourt Ring Road Project is about N195 billion.
-News has it that the Julius Berger Company has being paid 75% of the necessary funds to carry out the work.
+News has it that the Julius Berger Company has been paid 75% of the necessary funds to carry out the work.
 The construction is meant to last for three (3) years.